tschuelia/Pandora/docs/getting_started.rst

     git clone https://github.com/tschuelia/Pandora.git

-3. In this repo, you will find an example configuration file ``config-example.yaml`` that looks like this:
+3. In this repo, you will find an example configuration file ``example/config-example.yaml`` that looks like this:

 .. code-block:: yaml

-    dataset_prefix: example/example
+    dataset_prefix: example
-    result_dir: example/results
+    result_dir: results
     n_replicates: 10
     threads: 2
     seed: 42